platformio/platformio-docs/userguide/cmd_ci.rst

     --build-dir

 Path to directory where PlatformIO will initialise new project.
-By default it's temporary directory within your operation system.
+By default it's temporary directory within your operating system.

 .. note::